top of page

 Law Updates

-There are a few updates to the laws for 2023/2024.
+There are a few updates to the laws for 2024/2025.
 As a reminder, you can see the laws at theifab.com.
 To see updates for this season (or last season), go to Law Changes (at theifab.com) in the left column menu.
+New text is underlined.

 Law 3.
 The Players